© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall in wall mile 2, Walker section of Hadrian's Wall 171m long across Millers Dene playing field is a scheduled monument protected by Historic England under reference 1003510.
 View the official record →

-Hadrian's Wall in Walker is a section of the Roman frontier fortification constructed in the second century AD under the emperor Hadrian.
+Hadrian's Wall in wall mile 2, Walker section is a surviving stretch of the Roman frontier barrier constructed during the reign of Emperor Hadrian in the second century AD.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003510.

 Hadrian's Wall in wall mile 2, Walker section of Hadrian's Wall 171m long across Millers Dene playing field is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003510.